 Blow strength issues have less to do with physicality then with respect between the two players.
 Complaints about being hit too hard or complaints about someone not taking their hits indicate there is a lack of respect between the two players.
 Marshals may pull both players and attempt to work out the trust issue to resolve complaints about blow strength.
 When it comes down to it, if two players trust each other blow strength is never an issue.

 Doesn’t blow strength just go up?
 Yes.
 It does, particularly in the heat of battle.
-In 20 years practicing and playing larp I’ve seen no broken bones, no bruises.
+In 20 years practicing and playing larp I’ve seen no broken bones, from weapon strikes, only bruises.
 I’ve seen vastly more injuries from the terrain than from contact with weapons or shields.
-You shouldn’t fear blow strength, although it’s a natural instinct to be wary when someone is swinging anything at you, you should fear the terrain.
+You shouldn’t fear blow strength, although it’s a natural instinct to be wary when someone is swinging anything at you.
+In my experience you should fear the terrain.
 It’s far more dangerous.

 Rules of Safety